European Tour with the Gewandhausorchester

-Since his appointment as the 21st Gewandhauskapellmeister in Leipzig earlier this year, Andris Nelsons continues his strong alliance with the Leipzig Gewandhaus Orchestra in their tour throughout Europe this fall.
-The tour features the world premiere of Latvian composer Andris Dzenītis’ new orchestral work Māra, co-comissioned with the Gewandhaus Orchestra and the Boston Symphony Orchestra, for which Nelsons serves as the chief conductor as well.
+Since his appointment as the 21st Gewandhauskapellmeister in Leipzig earlier this year, Andris Nelsons continues his strong alliance with the Gewandhausorchester in their tour throughout Europe this fall.
+The tour features the world premiere of Latvian composer Andris Dzenītis’ new orchestral work Māra, co-comissioned with the Gewandhausorchester and the Boston Symphony Orchestra, for which Nelsons serves as the chief conductor as well.
 Premiering on October 4, Dzenītis calls his new work “the musical encoding of my personal understanding of what it means to be Latvian.”

 On tour, Nelsons will be joined on stage with soprano Kristine Opolais and trumpeter Håkan Hardenberger.
 The program for the concert series will include Dzenītis’ Māra, arias from Tchaikovsky’s Eugene Onegin and The Queen of Spades, Mahler’s first symphony, Zimmermann’s Nobody knows the trouble I see (concerto for trumpet), Mahler’s Symphony No. 5, and Martinsson’s Concerto for Trumpet.

 Concerts with Håkan Hardenberger begin on September 27, 28, & 30 at the Gewandhaus.
 They perform on October 8 at the Royal Festival Hall in London; the Mälmo Live Concert Hall on October 11, and the Main Hall in Stockholm on October 12; the Latvian National Opera in Riga on October 14; and lastly at the Konzerthaus in Dortmund on October 20.